kirschbaum/laravel-spark-pages/readme.md

 Route::get('/{slug}', '\Kirschbaum\LaravelSparkPages\PageController@show');
 ~~~

-If you'd like to add a link in your dropdown menu
 If you'd like to add a link in your developer's dropdown menu, you can do that by adding the below "Add Page" link to your
 resources/views/vendor/spark/nav/developer.blade.php file: